Farshina/ETprediction_WPLI_FI/README.md

 # ETprediction_WPLI_FI

 **Evapotranspiration Interpolation**
 This MATLAB project demonstrates the use of weighted piecewise linear interpolation (WPLI) and forward interpolation (FI) techniques to fill gaps in evapotranspiration (ET) data obtained from aerial imagery flights.

+**Supplementary documents**
-Abstract and Presentation link: https://scisoc.confex.com/scisoc/2022am/meetingapp.cgi/Paper/143951
-A written description of the methods in "WPLI FI theory.docx"
+Abstract and Presentation link: https://scisoc.confex.com/scisoc/2022am/meetingapp.cgi/Paper/143951 A written description of the methods in "WPLI FI theory.docx"

 **Overview**